 Suicide Prevention week has been this last week with lessons during homeroom and a table set up by the main office with free resources for students.
 We had a parent night on suicide prevention but no one came.
 Next year we will have to improve communicating this event with parents.

 We are in the planning stages of having January be Career Exploration month.
-Tracy Crews who works at the Hatfield arine Science center suggested utilizing some of the staff to showcase the many different jobs that fit in the STEM and Oregon Innovation Hubs such as water systems, facilities, and other behind the scenes employment opportunities.
+Tracy Crews who works at the Hatfield Marine Science center suggested utilizing some of the staff to showcase the many different jobs that fit in the STEM and Oregon Innovation Hubs such as water systems, facilities, and other behind the scenes employment opportunities.
 She also mentioned that they can provide tours of vessels to highlight the many jobs aboard ships, and that they have an Oregon Connections site license that could be used by NHS students for career exploration.
 Reyna mentioned that we could maybe take short tours with the white bus to other local employment opportunities.

 All Juniors will have the opportunity to take the ASVAB career exploration test on Dec.
 1st, with the Interpretation session taking place in January.
 Giving students the opportunity to see what skills they possess to help them think of different careers.